-It can be argued that the position of imprisonment as the main punishment for medium-level, and even for more serious, offences is not and should not be selfevident.
+It can be argued that the position of imprisonment as the main punishment for medium-level, and even for more serious, offences is not and should not be self-evident.
 Other forms of punishment could just as well be used, as long as they can be regarded as credible and as fulfilling whatever the function of punishment is seen to be in society.
 Imprisonment is not the only type of punishment, nor necessarily the best type of punishment, especially (but not only) in the case of juveniles, and disadvantaged groups such as drug users and the mentally ill.
 Imprisonment should be reserved for the most serious offences and the most dangerous offenders.
 In other cases, deterrence, education, rehabilitation, just deserts and even incapacitation can be promoted by other types of punishment, at a significantly lower social, human and economic cost.
-It is for this reason that the United Nations Standard Minimum Rules for Non-custodial Measures (the Tokyo Rules) and the United Nations Rules for the Treatment of Women Prisoners and Non-custodial Measures for Women Offenders (the Bangkok Rules) were drafted.
+It is for this reason that the United Nations Standard Minimum Rules for Non-custodial Measures (the Tokyo Rules) were drafted.

 It needs to be emphasized that this paper is not intended to suggest that imprisonment is not an appropriate response to crime.
 As noted above by the UNODC, imprisonment should be reserved for the most serious offences and the most dangerous offenders.
-However, it should not be used indiscriminately when the same functions can be achieved through community-based sentences.
+It should not be used indiscriminately when the same functions can be achieved through community-based sentences.

-In pursuit of such a reconsideration of the role of imprisonment, the following section examines whether imprisonment does indeed fulfil different purposes of punishment, or is any more effective in fulfilling them than community-based sentences.
+In pursuit of this, the following section examines whether imprisonment does indeed fulfil different purposes of punishment, or is any more effective in fulfilling them than community-based sentences.
 After all, as noted by the UNODC above, imprisonment is widely believed to

-- deter the person sentenced from repeating his or her offence; - rehabilitate the offender (by increasing awareness and acceptance of norms, and thus by leading the offender to reject a criminal lifestyle); - incapacitate the offender, by placing him or her behind locks and bars, thus presumably keeping the rest of the community safe: and - serve as a warning to other potential offenders not to commit an offence.
+- deter the person sentenced from repeating his or her offence; - rehabilitate the offender (by increasing awareness and acceptance of norms, and thus by leading the offender to reject a criminal lifestyle); - incapacitate the offender, by placing him or her behind locks and bars, thus presumably keeping the rest of the community safe; and - serve as a warning to other potential offenders not to commit an offence.